wavefrontHQ/docs/pages/doc/csp_security_policy.md

      * If you want to specify multiple key=value pairs, select whether you want to combine them with `and` or `or` using the dropdown menu on the right.
   1. Specify the Access definition for the rule.
      1. Select **Allow** or **Block** from the menu.
-     2. Specify accounts or groups.
+     2. Specify accounts, groups, or roles.
   1. Click **OK.**